 Related Video Content:

 The integration must be set up before you can use this feature.
 See Industry Integration - Overview for general information about setting up an integration.

-- Only integrations that have been set appear in the screen.
+- Only integrations that have been set up appear for you to choose from.

 - You can select multiple categories, but all of the selected categories are imported into a single folder in your inventory tree - Think about the structure of your inventory tree before you select the product categories.
 When you import the products, they are imported into a single folder in your inventory tree.
 For example, if you select the product categories Spas and Heaters, the imported spas and heaters are both placed in the same folder in your inventory tree.
 The application can automatically create subfolders inside the selected folder in your inventory tree for each product category (for example, the application can automatically create a Spas and Heaters sub folder in the selected folder in the inventory tree), but depending on how your inventory tree is set up, you might want to import one category at a time.

 - You can also import all of the items into a temporary folder, and then move the items to the proper place - For example, you can create a folder in your inventory tree titled Integration using the Product Lines tab on the Administration - Inventory screen (Administration > Inventory > General Setup > Product Lines), and import all of the new products into this folder.
 Then you can use the Inventory Tree Mapper screen (Administration > Inventory > Utilities > Inventory Tree Mapper) to move each item to the proper place in the inventory tree.

 - Select multiple categories: Hold CTRL and click on each product category.

 - Select a range of categories: Hold down SHIFT and click on the first and last category in the range.

 - You can pick up to 15 product categories.